Masonic Temple (Grand Canyon)

 Masonic Temple is a 6,242 ft summit located in the Grand Canyon, in Coconino County of northern Arizona, US.
 Set below Dutton Point on the Powell Plateau, and overlooking the Shinumo Amphitheater, it is situated three miles west of Holy Grail Temple, 2.7 miles northwest of Dox Castle, and 1.6 miles north-northeast of Fan Island.
 Topographic relief is significant as it rises 4,000 ft above the Colorado River in 4 mi.
 According to the Köppen climate classification system, Masonic Temple is located in a cold semi-arid climate zone, with precipitation runoff draining south to the Colorado River via Hakatai Canyon from the west aspect, Burro Canyon from the south aspect, and Muav Canyon from the east aspect.
 This butte is an erosional remnant composed of strata of the Pennsylvanian-Permian Supai Group overlaying the conspicuous cliffs of Mississippian Redwall Limestone, in turn overlaying the Cambrian Tonto Group.

-Etymolgy
+Etymology

 Masonic Temple was named by George Wharton James as a tribute to the Order of Freemasons, an organization to which he belonged.
 To James, the immense angular walls below Dutton Point seemed to form a square, and the freemasonry expression "on the square" suggested to him the name.
 This feature's name was officially adopted in 1908 by the U.S. Board on Geographic Names.